-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, North Charleston is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+North Charleston is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, North Charleston is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in North Charleston who work in office and administrative support (11.53%), sales jobs (10.40%), and management occupations (8.61%).

 Also of interest is that North Charleston has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of North Charleston are slightly better educated than the national average of 21.84% for all cities and towns, with 22.83% of adults in North Charleston having a bachelor's degree or advanced degree.
+The education level of North Charleston citizens is a little higher than the average for US cities and towns: 22.83% of adults in North Charleston have at least a bachelor's degree.

 The per capita income in North Charleston in 2018 was $25,078, which is upper middle income relative to South Carolina, and middle income relative to the rest of the US.
 This equates to an annual income of $100,312 for a family of four.
 However, North Charleston contains both very wealthy and poor people as well.